 WDWS has been a “full service” radio station since its inception.
 A strong local talent line-up, the largest radio news department in East Central Illinois and a strong commitment to sports have been the anchors of the WDWS brand.
 WDWS was a CBS affiliate for some 65 years before moving to ABC in 2002, then back to CBS.
 WDWS was been a St. Louis Cardinal Baseball affiliate starting in 1937 and, along with sister station WHMS, has been the flagship radio station for University of Illinois sports for close to 70 years.
 The stations produce all sports broadcasts to a 50 station statewide network.

 WDWS-FM (97.5-FM) simulcast the programs of WDWS-AM until 1966 when the station created a separate identity with an automated beautiful music format.
 In the late 80’s the station transitioned away from an instrumental music format to one that featured soft contemporary vocals.
 During this transition WDWS-FM took on a new set of call letters, WHMS, in honor of Helen Mary Stevick.
 Over the last decade WHMS has evolved into a personality driven Adult Contemporary format.

-WDWS and WHMS have an unparalleled reputation as the two radio outlets truly dedicated to the needs of the community.
+WDWS, WHMS and WKIO have an unparalleled reputation as the two radio outlets truly dedicated to the needs of the community.